Kakamay Movement

 Integration of Filipino Sign Language (FSL) in TVET Delivery

-Strengthening accessibility in TESDA training environments by integrating FSL-based communication approaches in instruction, assessment, and learning materials.
+Strengthening accessibility in TESDA training environments by utilizing FSL-based communication approaches in instruction, assessment, and learning materials, thus promoting inclusive education.

 Inclusive Understanding of Competency Standards and Curriculum

-Supporting Deaf learners, trainers, and stakeholders in understanding TESDA competency standards through adapted, accessible, and FSL-supported learning approaches.
+Supporting Deaf learners, trainers, and stakeholders in comprehending TESDA competency standards through adapted, accessible, and FSL-supported learning approaches that bolster Deaf empowerment.

 Capacity Building for Trainers, Assessors, and Institutions

-Conducting training programs that build Deaf awareness, inclusive communication competencies, and FSL proficiency among TESDA trainers and partner institutions.
+Conducting training programs that foster awareness of Deaf issues, inclusive communication skills, and FSL proficiency among TESDA trainers and partner institutions to enhance their effectiveness in promoting inclusive education.

 Micro-Credentials and Skills Recognition for Inclusion

-Contributing to the development of micro-credential pathways that formally recognize Filipino Sign Language proficiency and inclusive communication competencies, supporting lifelong learning and skills validation for both Deaf and hearing individuals.
-These micro-credentials also support skills portability and international comparability through the principles of Mutual Recognition of Qualifications (MRQ), enabling alignment with global TVET and qualifications frameworks.
+Contributing to the development of micro-credential pathways that officially recognize Filipino Sign Language proficiency and inclusive communication skills.
+This initiative supports lifelong learning and skills validation for both Deaf and hearing individuals, ensuring skills portability and international comparability through the principles of Mutual Recognition of Qualifications (MRQ), which aligns with global TVET and qualifications frameworks.

 Workforce Readiness and Industry Alignment

-Ensuring that TVET programs reflect real workplace communication needs, improving employability and strengthening Deaf participation in the labor market.
+Ensuring that TVET programs address actual workplace communication needs, improving employability, and enhancing Deaf participation in the labor market.

-Through these initiatives, Kakamay Movement supports TESDA’s mandate of building a globally competitive Filipino workforce while ensuring that inclusivity and accessibility are embedded in national skills development systems.
-This work also advances the broader goal of Mutual Recognition of Qualifications (MRQ) by strengthening the alignment of competencies, micro-credentials, and training standards with international frameworks for skills recognition and mobility.
+Through these initiatives, Kakamay Movement supports TESDA’s mandate of cultivating a globally competitive Filipino workforce while embedding inclusivity and accessibility into national skills development systems.
+This advocacy for the Deaf community further advances the broader goal of Mutual Recognition of Qualifications (MRQ) by strengthening the alignment of competencies, micro-credentials, and training standards with international frameworks for skills recognition and mobility.

 TSU, CHED Ecosystem, and PQF Alignment Initiative